Model-R/uRsal/README.md

 Data output: cbind(input data table, new columns related to the string editing and to geographical, taxonomical and duplicate-search information and validation/flagging)

 Accessory files: Gazeetter (download from a given website or github)

-## ASSUMPTION OF THE DATA VALIDATION PROCESS

-In case of invalid or missing coordinates, we assume that the county, state, county (and locality) are correct (i.e. locality prevails over coordinates), and so the working coordinates are taken from a gazetteer

-We ignore record coordinates given only at county level, assuming that our gazetteer is a more complete/safe source of county coordinates (this may not be the case for outside Latin America).
-It is also important to note that if the occurrence information on the localities are indeed mistaken (eg. wrong/missing county name), than the locality won`t be found in the gazetteer and thus, even if the original coordinates are good, they will be replaced by coordinates

 ## STEP BY STEP - DATA CLEANING